bwillis/versioncake/README.md

 ### Client requests

-When a client requests a version it will automatically receive the view of the latest supported version.
-The client can also request for a specific version based on an HTTP Header version.
+When a client makes a request it will automatically receive the latest supported version of the view.
+The client can also request for a specific version by one of three
+strategies:

+ - Api version HTTP header ```API-Version: 1```
+ - HTTP Accept header ``Accept: application/xml; version=1``
+ - parameter based ``?_api_version=1``

 ## Development Work